lybird300/lybird300.github.io/_posts/2015-04-20-cojava-manual.md

 ---
 <h2>Initiate CoJava</h2>
 The program must be invoked with the following command-line arguments
-<pre><code>
-"-p" (REQUIRED) specifies the parameter file, which is a text file that describes the demographic model to be simulated.
-"-o" (REQUIRED) specify the base name for output files.
-Output consists of a pair of files for each sampled population, one containing a list of all variant sites (with position and allele frequencies), the other containing the haplotypes for that population.
-"-l" specify the log file that
-"-s" specify the seg file that
+<pre><code>"-p" (REQUIRED) specifies the parameter file, which is a text file that describes the demographic model to be simulated.<br/>"-o" (REQUIRED) specify the base name for output files.
+Output consists of a pair of files for each sampled population, one containing a list of all variant sites (with position and allele frequencies), the other containing the haplotypes for that population.<br/>"-l" specify the log file that<br/>"-s" specify the seg file that<br/>"-proc" (REQUIRED) specify </code></pre>
-"-proc" (REQUIRED) specify
-</code></pre>

 <h2>Set up parameters</h2>
 <pre><code>